Lightning-AI/pytorch-lightning/docs/source-pytorch/advanced/speed.rst

 |

-:class:`~lightning.pytorch.strategies.ddp.DDPStrategy` only performs two transfer operations for each step, making it the simplest distributed training strategy:
+:class:`~lightning_pytorch.strategies.ddp.DDPStrategy` only performs two transfer operations for each step, making it the simplest distributed training strategy:

 1. Moving data to the device.
 2. Transfer and sync gradients.